ajin40/Python-hiPSC-ABM/README.md

 ##

 ### Setup guide
+The model ***requires*** Python 3.6-3.8.

-Download the model either through GitHub or with the Git command.
+Download the model either through GitHub (.zip) or with the Git command below.
 ```
 $ git clone https://github.com/JackToppen/Python-hiPSC-CBM.git
 ```

-Requires Python 3.6-3.8.
-All necessary modules are Python packages so pip can be used to download them.
+The downloaded folder (Python-hiPSC-CBM) will contain the ***Model*** directory (where all the code is) and some additional files including documentation and a requirements.txt file.

+You can move this downloaded folder to wherever you like and even rename it.
+The following command can be used to automatically install any required dependencies, but just be sure to change the path to this downloaded folder that contains the requirements.txt file.

 ```
 $ pip install -r requirements.txt
 ```

 Under the ***Model*** directory, update ***paths.txt*** such the model knows where to output the folder corresponding to each simulation.
+This directory should exist prior to running a simulation.

 You can specify certain parameters using the .txt files in the ***templates*** directory.
-Additional parameters can be added in ***parameters.py***, which are held by the Simulation object.
+Additional parameters may be added in ***parameters.py***, which are held by the Simulation object.

-The following command will start a text-based GUI to start a simulation by getting the name (whatever you want) and the mode (described below).
+The following command will start a text-based GUI to start a simulation by choosing a name (whatever you want) and the mode (described below).
 ```
 $ python run.py
 ```